-With a cosmetology qualification from an accredited school and relevant experience, the job possibilities for a makeup artist are varied.
-Work in the salon industry is relatively stable, with jobs predicted to grow over the next decade by 14%.
-You might also work in a department or cosmetics store in product sales for a steady career.
-Jobs in other industries such as television, theatre and film are fiercely competitive, and there is no guarantee that even with training you will find regular work.
-Experience is essential to land this kind of job, and often a little bit of luck!
+With a cosmetology or an esthetics license from an accredited school and relevant experience, the job possibilities for a makeup artist are varied.
+The cosmetology industry is relatively stable, with jobs predicted to grow over the next decade by 19%.
+You might also work in a makeup department or cosmetics store in product sales for a steady career.
+Jobs in other industries, such as television, theater, and film are fiercely competitive, and there is no guarantee that even with training, you will find regular work.
+Experience, networking, and internships are essential in securing this kind of job.

-Want to know the three-word secret to becoming a great makeup artist?
-Practice, practice, practice!
-The more people you try your skills out on, the wider range of skin tone, complexion and face shape you’ll have experience of.
-Take photos of your work; its’ a good way to get used to how makeup translates to camera, especially if you’re planning on specializing as a makeup artist in film or television.
+It’s no secret that becoming a great artist takes plenty of practice.
+It also helps to have supportive teachers who foster your growth and to be surrounded by talented peers while honing your craft.
+The more people you practice with, the more skilled you’ll be in a broad range of skin tones, complexions, and face shapes.
+Take photos of your work.
+It’s a good way to get used to how makeup translates to the camera, especially if you’re planning on specializing as a makeup artist in print publication, film, or television.

-Creating a portfolio is important when you are applying for jobs – for portfolio shots, it’s best to use a professional photographer, who will make sure your models look amazing, and your work is displayed to best advantage.
-Your portfolio should showcase different styles of makeup – beauty, experimental, simple and editorial.
+Creating a portfolio is important when you are applying for jobs.
+For portfolio shots, it’s best to use a professional photographer who will make sure your models look amazing in the right lighting and setting.
+Your portfolio should showcase different styles of makeup, including beauty, experimental, simple, and editorial.

-A cosmetology or esthetician qualification is a great start for your career as a make-up artist, but it’s your skill and experience that will get you the cream of the jobs.
-You could get a job on a makeup counter in a department store to gain experience in makeup application and products.
-Other ways to gain experience include working backstage in amateur theatre, or on student film projects.
+A cosmetology certification, a strong portfolio, and experience are ideal for making you more eligible for the cream of the crop rather than more common jobs.
+If you are striving for more competitive jobs, consider applying for a position as a makeup counter artist in a department store to gain experience in makeup application and products.
+Other ways to gain experience include working backstage in grassroots, community-based theaters, or on student film projects.

 Skills & Attributes

-A makeup artist is just that – an artist.
-He or she needs to be able to create a variety of looks, from natural through to Avant Garde, using color, design and application together to make something beautiful.
+A makeup artist should be capable of creating a variety of looks, ranging from natural to dramatic, using a combination of color, design, and application to make someone beautiful.

-To apply makeup effectively, you’ll need to understand how someone’s skin tone relates to the color makeup you’re applying.
-Concealing red spots or dark blue shadows under tired eyes requires using opposites on the color wheel – so you’ll need to know your color wheel inside out!
-A cosmetology program at beauty school will teach this information.
+To apply makeup effectively, you’ll need to understand how someone’s skin tone and features work with the different colors of makeup you’re applying.
+Concealing red spots or dark blue shadows under tired eyes requires using opposites on the color wheel, so you’ll need to know your color wheel inside out!
+A cosmetology program at a beauty school will teach this information.

-A makeup artist works extremely closely with clients for sustained periods, from initial consultations through to application.
-An important component in stressful and time-sensitive working situations, such as the preparation for a wedding, or a studio, a makeup artist needs to be a great listener, a good communication, and a friendly, efficient person.
+A makeup artist works extremely closely with clients for sustained periods, from initial consultations to application, so people skills are critical.
+An important component in stressful and time-sensitive working situations, such as the preparation for a wedding or a studio shoot, a makeup artist needs to be a great listener, a good communicator, and a friendly, efficient person.

-Whether you’re working in a salon or as a freelance makeup artist, being punctual and organized is essential.
-You are likely to be working in stressful, time-pressured situations where keeping to schedule is an important part of the job.
+Being punctual and organized is essential whether you’re working in a salon as an esthetician or as a freelance makeup artist.
+You are likely to be working in stressful, time-pressured situations where keeping to a schedule is an important part of the job.

 Tools of the Trade

-You will need to build up a makeup kit, which can be quite a substantial investment when you start out.
-You don’t need a huge array of products at first, but invest in quality, especially with your tools.
-The basics might include a foundation palette for different skin tones, an eye shadow palette, lipsticks, blush, face powder, black eyeliner and mascara.
+You will need to build up a makeup kit, which can be quite a substantial investment when you start.
+You don’t need a vast array of products at first but invest in quality application and beauty products, especially with your tools.
+The basics might include a foundation palette for different skin tones, an eyeshadow palette, lipsticks, blush, face powder, black eyeliner, and mascara.

-Your kit should include a variety of brushes and brush cleaner.
+Your kit should include a variety of brushes and brush cleaners.
 The basic range of brushes you’ll need are: